Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 If your fleet managers cannot communicate with the delivery drivers, the real-time instruction deliveries and mentoring won’t happen, and it can cause friction in the on-ground delivery performance of the drivers.

-Delivering the right instruction during an unfortunate situation can help the drivers make well-informed decisions and increase the productivity of the delivery process.
+Delivering the right instruction during an unfortunate situation can help drivers make well-informed decisions and increase the productivity of the delivery process.

 3. Lack of advanced tools